Crews respond to apartment fire in Anderson

 ANDERSON, S.C.
-(WSPA) Crews in Anderson are responding to a fire at an apartment complex Saturday evening.
+(WSPA) Crews in Anderson responded to a fire at an apartment complex Saturday evening.

 According to the Anderson Fire Department, firefighters were called to the Tanglewood Apartments on Marchbanks Avenue shortly before 8 p.m.